 - Help you understand or choose your college major

 - Connect you with successful upper-class student mentors

 - Help you build friendships with your peers, including those with similar academic interests

 - Engage you in community involvement and service

 The FYE program synthesizes all the pieces of your first-year experience:

-This initial one-day immersion gets you acclimated to our campus, registered for fall classes, and acquainted with your classmates, faculty advisor and orientation staff.
-You will even receive your first assignment: your summer reading which is This I Believe II, edited by Jay Allison and Dan Gediman.
+This initial one-day immersion gets you acclimated to our campus, registered for fall classes, and acquainted with your classmates, faculty mentor and orientation staff.
+You will even receive your first assignment: your summer reading which is A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas, by Warren Berger.

 Fall FYE 100 Course

 Starting in Welcome Week, you'll take the FYE 100 class along with other first-year students.
 This one-credit course will meet weekly for the first seven weeks of fall term.
 Taught by your faculty mentor with the assistance of a First Year Mentor the course will build upon the theme of the summer reading.
 There will also be ample opportunity to talk with your faculty mentor, FYE mentor and fellow students about some very practical issues in becoming a successful college student.